 Instead of utilizing Turbo Lemon Cake while sitting at my desk for focused creative work, I found its effects best suited for running errands while out and about, binging television shows, listening to music, and accomplishing light physical work.

 The cerebral buzz was strong and long lasting but often left my thoughts wondering off from work.
-Other than that, Turbo Lemon Cake met most of the other “Work Weed” requirements.
+Other than that, Turbo Lemon Cake met most of the other “Work Sativa” requirements.
 The high had an energy to it but one that did not make my thoughts race or caused anxiety.
 In fact, I found the energy of this strain to be relaxing and carefree.
 My overall attitude was chill and untroubled but also motivated.
 With enough dosing, Turbo Lemon Cake eventually delivered an overall sedative feeling near the end of the buzz.

 I enjoyed Turbo Lemon Cake’s body buzz the most.
 I found the relief similar to the effects I receive from my strong nighttime indica strains.
 But the sativa effects also had me happy to be out and about walking around with little to any muscle pain.
 Or binge watching television shows during the day and night.
-Though I won’t be adding Turbo Lemon Cake to my “Work Weed” rotation, I would definitely add the strain to my daytime non-work regiment for the stress-free high and heavy body buzz.
+Though I won’t be adding Turbo Lemon Cake to my “Work Sativa” rotation, I would definitely add the strain to my daytime non-work regiment for the stress-free high and heavy body buzz.

 For more ILNJ reviews, click here.

 FDA Disclaimer: The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or alternative to information from healthcare practitioners.
 Please consult your healthcare professional about potential interactions or other possible complications before using any product.